What is the INCE Foundation?

 Laymon N. Miller Award for Excellence in Acoustical Consulting

-The INCE Distinguished Noise Control Engineer Award is intended to recognize individuals who have rendered conspicuous and consistently outstanding service to the Institute and to the field of noise control engineering over a sustained period.
+The William W. Lang INCE Distinguished Noise Control Engineer Award is intended to recognize individuals who have rendered conspicuous and consistently outstanding service to the Institute and to the field of noise control engineering over a sustained period.
 This honor corresponds to the title "Distinguished Professor" in academia and to the Honorary Fellowship Award of professional societies such as the Acoustical Society of America.
 This recognition does not involve a new grade of membership.
 Nominations for the Award are accepted every other year, though there is no guarantee the Award will be bestowed each 2-year cycle.
 A personalized medallion is included with this award.

 Student Papers Award